WHAT IS COMPOST, WHAT’S SPECIAL ABOUT IT, AND WHAT CAN I PUT IN IT?

 WHERE DO I BEGIN COMPOSTING?

-Personally, I prefer to keep my scraps in five-gallon buckets, dump them out at the host’s location (Via ShareWaste), and then hose them out.
+Personally, I prefer to keep my scraps in five-gallon buckets (18.92 liters), dump them out at the host’s location (Via ShareWaste), and then hose them out.
 You can find buckets free from most bakeries at local grocery stores bakery department as well.

 Also, try avoiding anything that had chemicals in it before, as it could disrupt the natural composition cycle.